avullo/PracticalML_PeerAssignment/analysis.md

 ## Balanced Accuracy      0.9994   0.9974   0.9978   0.9984   0.9999
 ```

-We can see from the above output from the confusion matrix the out-of-sample error rate is 0.0020391.
+We can see from the above output from the confusion matrix the out-of-sample error rate is 0.0020391 confirming the results of cross-validation.

 ## Results

-Random Forests is the final model selected by the strategy outlined in the previous section.
-Both nested cross-validation and blind prediction on the validation set indicate very good performance with an error rate close to zero.
+It appears this problem is not a very difficult one.
+Non-linear and prototype based models achieve very high performance with Random Forests being the best ones.
+The final Random Forest model selected by the strategy outlined in the previous section shows an error rate close to zero on both cross-validation and blind prediction on the validation set.